Arranging a funeral

 Talk to us to arrange the service that you would like.
 Whatever that is.

 Where to Start

-When will the funeral be?
+How long after a person dies will the funeral be?

 You can start the planning stages of the funeral as soon as you feel able, if you have the information or indeed if you want help with options or decisions.
 We can help you long before the details need to be finalised.
 The period of time between when someone passes away to when their funeral takes place is usually about fourteen days.
 If the person’s death was not expected or there are any complications, this could be extended.

 There may be cultural or religious reasons why this period needs to be longer or shorter